-• The defendant will be assigned a lawyer by the Legal Aid Office if the defendant does not have a genuine preferred lawyer.
+• the defendant will be assigned a lawyer by the Legal Aid Office if the defendant does not have a genuine preferred lawyer.

-2 A full copy of the policy on Assignment, Termination of Assignment and Reassignment can be accessed through www.justice.govt.nz.
+3 A full copy of the policy on Assignment, Termination of Assignment and Reassignment can be accessed through www.justice.govt.nz

 - 40. Assignment as preferred lawyer is available only for categories 3 and 4 cases.
 Duty lawyers completing legal aid forms for categories 3 and 4 cases cannot seek nomination as a preferred lawyer.
-In cases where the applicant has genuinely asked the duty lawyer to be their lawyer, the duty lawyer should tell the defendant that they will note this preference on the application form, but that the Legal Aid Office will make the final assignment.
-Duty lawyers must provide details as to why they have been nominated as preferred lawyer, e.g. previous representation by the lawyer, and on supervisor days must advise the duty lawyer supervisor of this request. - 41.
+In cases where the applicant has genuinely asked the duty lawyer to be their lawyer, the duty lawyer should advise the duty lawyer supervisor of this request and tell the defendant that they will note this preference on the application form, but that the Legal Aid Office will make the final assignment.
+Duty lawyers must provide details as to why they have been nominated as preferred lawyer, e.g. previous representation by the lawyer. - 41.
 Abuse of the preferred lawyer process in criminal cases is viewed as a very serious matter.
 Preferred lawyer assignment rates for individual duty lawyers at each court are closely monitored.
 If the Legal Aid Office has information that raises concerns about a specific case of abuse of the process by duty lawyers when completing the application form it reserves the right not to assign the preferred lawyer, or to terminate the assignment and to assign from an assignment roster.